dharmafly/pablo-docs/_posts/2238-01-01-element-reference.md

 * [vkern()][vkern]

-## Note: Creating SVG with markup not _(yet)_ supported
+## Note: Creating SVG with markup

-Unlike jQuery - which allows HTML to be created by passing in HTML markup - e.g. `jQuery(<div>markup<div>)` - Pablo does not support the creation of SVG elements by passing in SVG markup, although it may in future.
+Unlike jQuery - which allows HTML to be created by passing in HTML markup, for example `jQuery(<span>hello<span>)`, Pablo does not support the creation of SVG elements by passing in SVG markup.
+It may support this in future.

 The reason for this is that SVG elements do not have an equivalent property to HTML elements' `innerHTML`.

-See the [innerSVG](http://code.google.com/p/innersvg/) library, which can be used to provide this functionality.
+See the [innerSVG](http://code.google.com/p/innersvg/) library, which can be used as a polyfill to provide this functionality.

 [resources]: http://pablojs.com/resources/#resources